 The recipe is set up with the weight of flour as 100%, and the amount of other ingredients is relative to flour.

 I will not follow exactly the textbook method, but with a few twists to bypass some kinks and quirks along the way.

 Note on bread flour

-Bread flour contains 12% to 14% gluten, which is an essential ingredient for good bread structure.
+Bread flour contains 12% to 14% gluten, which is an essential ingredient for a good bread structure.
 Gluten is the composite of the protein called glutenin and gliadin.

 When flour meets water, glutenin will denature and forms a long, curly string.
-This string gives the bread the desired structure, allow the dough to expand and rise.
+This string gives the bread the desired structure, allows the dough to expand and rise.
 Glutenin is hydrophilic (meaning attract water) and able to hold more water in the structure of the bread.
 Therefore, glutenin contributes to the elasticity and springy property of the dough.

-Gliadin is hydrophobic (water repelling) and therefore counteract the elasticity of gluten and contributes to extensibility to the dough.
+Gliadin is hydrophobic (water-repelling) and therefore counteracts the elasticity of gluten and contributes to extensibility to the dough.

 Bread flour has the percentage of gluten that provides the optimum amount of gluten for bread making.

 Step 3- Mixing the dough

-Mixing is self-explanatory, but there are some key points worth to take note to obtain the best result.
+Mixing is self-explanatory, but there are some key points worth taking note to get the best result.

 (Note: Please refer to the recipe for the step-by-step mixing instruction.)

 - Incorporate the flour and water and set aside to let it rest.
 This step is called autolyze, which is a passive step to develop gluten.
 You can skip this step, but autolyzing the flour will produce loaves of bread with better structure.

-- If you are using active dry yeast, mix it with water to bloom it before adding to the floor and water.
+- If you are using active dry yeast, mix it with water to bloom it before adding to the flour and water.